220808-Java-React-Enterprise/Melissa-P0/README.md

 ## Functionality

-- Create an accoutn (add a new customer)
+- Create an account (add a new customer)
 - search customers by name (for Coaches)
 - display details of an order
 - view order history of customer